 Should an incident occur in which a Society member is reported to ENSA as a result of their behaviour, there is a clearly outlined disciplinary procedure which ENSA will follow to investigate the incident.
 If a Society member is found to have contravened the standards of behaviour ENSA expects, they may face sanction.
 All members will have the right of appeal.

-ENSA’s disciplinary procedures are outlined in full in the ENSA Constitution, but a truncated version for Societies is available here.
+ENSA’s disciplinary procedures are outlined in full in the ENSA Constitution.

 ENSA Society Disciplinary Procedures